Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: Model and Motivating Examples

-Let $Y_{1s}\in\left\{ 0,1\right\} $ be the decision outcome and $Y_{1r}\in\left\{ 0,1\right\} $ be the true outcome.
-The true outcome is the target that justifies an optimal decision. $Y_{0}$ and $X$ denote the protected attribute and proxy variable introduced in the previous section.
+\begin{example}[True-Positive Rate Disparity in KMZ] Let $Y_{1s}\in\left\{ 0,1\right\} $ be the decision outcome and $Y_{1r}\in\left\{ 0,1\right\} $ be the true outcome.
+The true outcome is the target that justifies an optimal decision. $Y_{0}$ and $X$ denote the protected attribute and the proxy variable introduced in the previous section.
 True-positive rate disparity measures the disparity in the proportions of people who correctly get approved in loan applications between two classes, given their true non-default outcome.
 The TPRD measure between any two classes $a_{j}$ and $a_{j^{\dagger}}$ is defined as

 Let $Y_{1}\equiv\left(Y_{1s},Y_{1r}\right)$.
 We assume that $\left(Y_{1},X\right)$ and $\left(Y_{0},X\right)$ can be observed separately.